an-lee/everyone-can-use-english/enjoy-next/src/main/ipc/modules/README.md

 ## Entity IPC Modules

-Entity IPC modules extend the `BaseEntityIpcModule` class and are designed to handle database entity operations.
+Entity IPC modules extend the `EntityBaseIpcModule` class and are designed to handle database entity operations.
 Each entity gets its own module, making the system more modular and maintainable.

 ### Adding a New Entity IPC Module